⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global consumer electronics market is projected to reach US$977.5 billion in 2025, growing to US$1.41 trillion by 2033 at a CAGR of 6.2%, driven by increasing disposable income and technological advancements.
+• Total Addressable Market - The global smartphone market is projected to reach US$600B by 2030, driven by emerging market growth and demand for advanced features.

 Competitor